AP Interview: Scott says final score on Pac-12 tenure TBD

 Larry Scott’s volatile 11-year tenure as Pac-12 commissioner is in its final month.
 The conferenceannounced in Januaryhe would be stepping down June 30.

-But the Pac-12 also struggled to keep up with some of its Power Five conference peers in high-profile sports — most notably football —- and in revenue generation for its members during Scott’s time.
-He has also been criticized for being out of touch with campus-level administrators and fans.
-During his time in the conference, there have been 28 full-time athletic directors at the 12 member schools, with each having at least two.

-Scott spoke to The Associated Press on Monday in a 25-minute telephone interview about his time with the Pac-12:
+Scott spoke to The Associated Press on Monday in a 25-minute telephone interview about his time with the Pac-12.
+Some of his answers are below:

 Q: When you look back on the goals laid out when you took the job, where do you see missions accomplished?